icp4a/automation-decision-services-samples/samples/ExternalLibraryStart/README.md

 1. Click **adsSampleLibrary** to open the library.
 You see all the types.
 2. Click **person**.
 You see the vocabulary that can be used with this new type.
-3. Check the properties given to build a person:  an input name and a country.
+Check the properties given to build a person:  an input name and a country.
+Check the functions that you can use in your rules, for example, the greeting of a person.
-4. Check the functions that you can use in your rules, for example, the greeting of a person.
+3. Click **string**.
+You see the functions declared in the StringUtilities class using the vocabulary you set up.
-5. Click your solution name in the breadcrumbs to continue by importing a decision project.
+4. Click your solution name in the breadcrumbs to continue by importing a decision project.

 # Task 3: Using an external library in a decision project
 You import the external library in Decision Designer.